alexpondaven/particlediffusion/README.md

 The number of particles and prompt can also be specified as arguments or within the script.

-Sample generations contained in data/.
+Sample generations from evaluation for each repulsion method is contained in data/final/.
 Be warned of possible unsafe images.

 # Code glossary
 averagedim: latent channel average method